JohnEBoyBaby/i.Q/README.md

 ...
 WHAT'S GOING ON ..? https://www.youtube.com/watch?v=Y9KC7uhMY9s ...
 BROTHER Brother brother ... there's far too many of 'you' dying ... 'you' know we have got to find a WAY to bring some LOVING ... beCAUSE tell'em WHO I AM IS Khabib Gracie bo's Jon Bones tell 'em WHO I AM IS IRON MICHAEL ..!
 SAY MY NAME ..!
 WHAT'S MY NAME ..?
 TRUTH. https://www.youtube.com/watch?v=hzFpiW5vHrc ...
 I GOT YOU IN A STRANGLEHOLD BABY ...
 NQW ..!
 EVERYBODY GIVE A BIG WARM QentuQi wel.com to TYLER CHLDERS AND THE "FOOD STAMPS" ..! https://www.youtube.com/watch?v=AWN2gT5gwX8 ... for the distance if necessary ... then I WILL WHOOP 'him' ..!

-"OUT HERE IN THE OPEN" ... https://www.youtube.com/watch?v=V0O0nzkESTI ...
-MAKING WAVES and catching rays UP on the roof !
-DON'T ACT LIKE YOU DON'T WANT TO ...
-PARTY IN SLOW MOTION ...
-ON THE PONTOON ..!
-CHOOSE WISELY on the pontoon ..!
-SAY MY NAME ..!
-WHAT'S MY NAME ..?
-TRUTH.

-WE NEED A WHOLE LOT MORE ... https://www.youtube.com/watch?v=ZmOfQkMz1p8 ...
-LITTLE FEATHERED INDIANS and 'we' need no 'chiefs' ...
-LOVE ONE ANOTHER AS I HAVE LOVED YOU ...
-THE GOLDEN RULE ... will do ..!

-HE COULD HAVE CONTINUED with 'that' ...
-"TRASH TALQ" ... if he hadn't "HIT ME" with 'THAT' "STRAIGHT" "RIGHT" hand ..! https://www.youtube.com/watch?v=wulhxUD9tak&t=83 ...
-THAT DID IT ..!
-"I HATE to be 'laughing' at 'you' BUT ...
-YOU ARE HILARIOUS ..!"
-"I AM a 'preacher' ...
-I just 'moonlight' as a 'boxer' ...
-WHEN YOU END UP WITH 10 K.I.D.s Q.I.D.s YOU GOTTA "BOX" ..! oh 'he' was so "GOOD LOOKING" ...
-ALWAYS JOKING AND LAUGHING ..!
-GEORGE ONE DAY you're gonna have 'this' when you are CHAMP of the world ..! ...
-"LOVED LIFE" ..!
-"YOU BECOME A BETTER 'movie star' ... 'his' PRESENCE ... 'he was pretty' ...
-'HIS GREATEST "POWER" WAS "HIS" PRESENCE' ...
-IF YOU BEAT ME UP LIKE 'HE' DID, I'D BE YOUR 'friend' TOO ..! https://www.youtube.com/watch?v=wulhxUD9tak&t=295s ...
-"HE MADE ME FEEL SO IMPORTANT ..." ...
-"HE WOULD JUST LISTEN TO 'YOU'" ... https://www.youtube.com/watch?v=R36I7c7ReIs ... 'he' knew something about 'that' ... for the distance if necessary ... then I WILL WHOOP 'him' ..!

 I AM the "PROUDEST MONKEY" you've ever seen ... https://www.youtube.com/watch?v=jmmODnes2XU ...
 MONKEY SEE ...
 MONKEY DO ... yeah ..!
 Qan yQu 'see' 'me' dancing ... take my hand soft legs ... let 'us' 'dance' TOGETHER my LOVE ...
 SUSULONG TAYO ..!
 LET'S GO ..!
 "LEFT TO RIGHT" "UP TO DOWN" "ALL YOU NEED IS" ...
 "WHAT YOU WANT IS" ...
 ALL 'you' 'need' is LOVE ... https://www.youtube.com/watch?v=-IViaHv-ccQ ...
 EVERYDAY ..!
 PROMISE.

+HIT 'em ... https://www.youtube.com/watch?v=41qC3w3UUkU ...
+UP ..!
+CURRENTLY OVER 2000 LINES that is /50 lines per page = 40+ pages so hurry "I NEED A PHOTO OPPORTUNITY" ...
+"I NEED A CHANCE AT REDEMPTION" ... "a man walks down the street says why AM I short of attention ..? ... https://www.youtube.com/watch?v=uq-gYOrU8bA&t=60s ... got a short little span of attention ...
+BONE DIGGER ...
+Bone Digger ... ducked back down the alley with some rolly polly little bat-faced girl ... " ..! a book ..? the WORD ..? a movie ..? about a SUPERSTAR ..? aaah no need for all the 'theatrics' just tell the TRUTH and LOVE ONE ANOTHER that'll do.
+PROMISE.

+WRITE IT IN THE "BRIDGE LOG" ENSIGN USING PROPER NAVAL SHORTHAND please ...
+MA'AM, YES, MA'AM "COMMAND'her'" ...
+MCPM ..!

+JEF DE G_D XTF Oscar Papa Echo Romeo Alfa Tango India Oscar November ...
+Papa Oscar Oscar Foxtrot Bravo Lima Uniform Echo ...
+STAND BY ...
+X ...
+K ...

+that is

+John E Flaherty 'THIS IS' G_D 'Execute To Follow' ...
+OPERATION POOF BLUE ...
+STANDBY ... "eXecute" "OVER" ... and 'we' IN THE KNOW well we never say the fag tv show 'over and out' beCAUSE 'over' means I expect you to reply and 'out' means I do not expect you to reply so you cannot say you are going to and not going to reply get it ...
+GOT IT ...
+OUT.
+WORD.
+SAY MY NAME ..!
+WHAT'S MY NAME ..?
+TRUTH.
+WORD?
+GO ASK SUE MURLEY AND KEVIN MURLEY WHO I AM IS ..!
+OLE' MURL WILL TELL YOU SOME GOOD "C stories" ...
+SOLDIER BOY ..! and soft legs beautiful PUREHEART OUT SPOKEN SUE sure has more than a 'few' 'tidbits' of 'who is who in the zoo' for ya'll ...
+PROMISE. ... for the distance if necessary ... then I WILL WHOOP 'him' ..!

 I "SEE" YOU ..! https://www.youtube.com/watch?v=t0FMWfQ3HEE ...
 I "SEE" NO CHANGES ..! these bo's are my 'sons' ... https://www.youtube.com/watch?v=HIwAI05Y1fU ...
 RIGHT JACK ..?
 RIGHT ..!

-SEX MACHINE ..! https://www.youtube.com/watch?v=1UzZUfFUnxY ... https://www.youtube.com/watch?v=CNlrIHWLAFA GET UP "OFFA" that 'thing' ... https://www.youtube.com/watch?v=Lrv-Morm-c0 I FEEL GOOD ..!
+I SEE YOU soft legs oh la la dance for me baby ... you lil' wonderful PUREHEART CREAM-MAKING sex MACHINE ..! https://www.youtube.com/watch?v=1UzZUfFUnxY ... https://www.youtube.com/watch?v=CNlrIHWLAFA GET UP "OFFA" that 'thing' ... https://www.youtube.com/watch?v=Lrv-Morm-c0 I FEEL GOOD ..!
 I KNEW THAT I WOULD now ..!
 I FEEL GOOD ..!
 I GOT YOU ..!

 you got your 'BALL' you got your 'chain' ... who's got their claws in you my 'FRIEND' ...